 Bagged Frozen Boneless Chicken Breasts

-So you’re on a budget and looking for a bargain in Boneless Chicken Breasts – and why not?
+So you’re on a budget and looking for a bargain in frozen Boneless Chicken Breasts – and why not?
 Especially handy to pick up on sale and toss in the freezer for quick week-night meals.

 Frozen Boneless Breasts - may be a good value but you'll have to do the math